Building Superintendent Contract (Quebec)

 A Quebec Building Superintendent / Caretaker Contract is needed whenever a property owner or manager hires a person to provide on-site building management and maintenance services on an ongoing, regular employment basis.
 The following circumstances most commonly require this type of contract.

 For medium to large residential apartment buildings, the owner or property management company typically hires a superintendent to manage day-to-day operations.
 Buildings with 10 or more units in Quebec often require at least a part-time superintendent for cleaning common areas, managing waste, handling minor maintenance, and serving as the on-site contact for tenants.
 Buildings with 50 or more units typically require a full-time superintendent.
-The employment contract formalizes the relationship, prevents misunderstandings about duties, compensation, and availability, and ensures compliance with LNT requirements.
+The employment contract formalizes the relationship, prevents misunderstandings about duties, compensation, and availability, and confirms compliance with LNT requirements.
 Without a written contract, both the building owner and the superintendent are exposed to disputes about hours worked, overtime entitlements, the extent of on-call obligations, and termination conditions.

 For condominium buildings (copropriétés divises), the syndicate of co-owners (syndicat de copropriété) may hire a superintendent or caretaker to manage the common elements of the building — including cleaning, maintenance, minor repairs, and coordination with the building's administrative council.
 The contract must clearly distinguish between the superintendent's duties regarding common elements (employer's responsibility) and individual units (not the superintendent's responsibility unless specifically authorized).
 The syndicate is treated as the employer under the LNT, and must comply with all applicable employment standards.